-Most pregnancies and deliveries are healthy and without complication, but some women experience high risk pregnancies or develop complications during pregnancy, childbirth or postpartum.
-The term "high risk" is often given to women who are expecting multiples, or who have medical conditions such as diabetes, chronic hypertension or asthma.
+Most pregnancies and deliveries are healthy and without complication, but some women experience high risk conditions or develop complications during pregnancy, childbirth or postpartum.
+The term "high risk" is also often given to women who are expecting multiples, or who have medical conditions such as diabetes, chronic hypertension or asthma.

-Providing a safe, home-like environment with the best possible medical care and services for mother and baby is our top priority.
-It's reassuring to know that St. Luke's has perinatologists and other medical staff and resources to help provide care for high-risk conditions.
+Providing a safe, home-like environment with the best possible medical care and services for moms and babies is our top priority.
+If you should need it, St. Luke's has perinatologists and other specialists to provide care for high-risk conditions.
 Conveniently located right on the campus, St. Luke's Perinatal Center offers a full range of perinatology and maternal fetal medicine services and specialized ultrasound.

 St. Luke's offers prenatal, preconceptional and infertility genetic counseling.
 Genetic counseling is available for individuals concerned about a family history of birth defects or genetic disease, maternal age, exposures during pregnancy, an abnormal maternal serum screen result or abnormal ultrasound findings.

 Learn more about St. Luke's Genetic Counseling Services or call 314-469-3990.